HighwayChile/assignment03/README.md

 7. change multiple breaks to either float, padding, margin, sticking, anything else.
 8. Add background image to the body, instead of html style
 9. must clean up stylesheet. (css code)
+10. Make the review section into a separate article so it drops below when on phone
+11. Make left side nav bar disappear until hover.
+12. Get @media and collapsible to work